chhjel/HealthCheck/README.md

 var runner = new TestRunnerService();
 var results = await runner.ExecuteTests(testDiscovererService,
-    // Only include methods belonging to the "Scheduled Checks"-category (m) => m.Categories.Contains("Scheduled Checks"),
+    // Only include methods belonging to the custom "Scheduled Checks"-category (m) => m.Categories.Contains("Scheduled Checks"),
     // Provide an event service to automatically report to it siteEventService);
 ```

+## Utils

+A few utility classes are included below `HealthCheck.Core.Util`:
+* `ExceptionUtils` - Get a summary of exceptions to include in results.
+* `ConnectivityUtils` - Ping or send webrequests to check if a host is alive and return `TestResult` objects.